 - Resumes and cover letters

 - Brochures

 - Instructional materials

+- Presentations

 - Proposals

-Furthermore, you will work on creating a booklet as a service learning project for the Arlington Public Library that requires you to use all of the skills you will learn in this class as you create a document providing information on resources for the homeless.
+Furthermore, you will work on a Maker Literacies Project that requires you to use all of the skills you will learn in this class as you create a physical prototype of an item through the UTA FabLab and make a presentation about your proposed uses of said prototype.
 Before you begin working on these projects, you will also experience a crash course in writing style that emphasizes concision and clarity.
-I will also give you some basic graphic design principles.
+I will also teach you some basic graphic design principles.